Improve Your Communication Skills With SDI©

 Avoidance is better, effective management essential.
 Behaviour in conflict can best be understood and managed when the purpose behind it is clear.

-The SDI® provides insight to the motives behind behaviour in conflict.
+The SDI® provides insight into to the motives behind behaviour in conflict.

 Building the SDI® into conflict management training helps people to recognise conflict sooner and resolve it with more acceptable outcomes – while preserving the self-worth of the people involved.
 People who have had training with the SDI® continue to use the language of the SDI® to resolve their conflicts because it is simple, memorable and it accurately describes what is happening in conflict situations.